ammdias/finctrl/MANUAL.md

   parcel amounts negative --- this may be nice when entering a complex bill, for example, so that the user doesn't need to keep adding the minus symbol to all the monetary values;

-- **of**: this argument could actually have been used here --- it means that the transaction has only one parcel that will be added automatically with the amount and description of the whole transaction.
+- **of**: this argument could actually have been used here --- it means that the transaction has a single parcel that will be added automatically with the amount and description of the whole transaction.

 An easier way to add an amount to an account would be to use the [add deposit]